-The County had met eight percent of its overall Regional Housing Need Allocation by the end of 2023.
-In 2023, the County issued building permits for 331 new housing units, including 37 very low income, 40 low-income units, 36 moderate-income units, and 218 above moderate-income units.
+The County had met nine percent of its overall Regional Housing Need Allocation by the end of 2024.
+In 2024, the County issued building permits for 668 new housing units, including 62 very low-income units, 48 low-income units, 40 moderate-income units, and 187 above moderate-income units.

-The 2023 unit count includes 75 rebuilt units destroyed during natural disasters including several wildfires.
+The 2024 unit-count includes 52 rebuilt units that were destroyed during natural disasters including several wildfires.
 Specific unit types such as student housing, assisted living facilities, and other group quarters are excluded from the count consistent with HCD's reporting methodology.
 It is important to note that the Regional Housing Need Allocation is a static, calculated minimum number of housing units that a jurisdiction must plan for and does not reflect actual housing needs, which are dynamic and often greater.
 After the loss of 2,216 housing units in the October 2017 fires, 174 units in the 2019 Kincade fire, and 494 units in the 2020 Lightning Complex and Glass fires, the County's housing needs are acute.

 The County's Housing Element programs seek to incentivize the construction of accessory dwelling units.
-Because of their limited size, accessory dwelling units are considered affordable; surveys conducted in 2006, 2013 and 2019 established the average level of affordability at the moderate-income level for new accessory dwelling units.
-In 2023, the County issued 101 permits for accessory dwelling units.
+Because of their limited size, accessory dwelling units were historically considered affordable; surveys conducted in 2006, 2013 and 2019 established the average level of affordability at the moderate-income level for new accessory dwelling units.
+The Association of Bay Area Governments used survey data from the nine bay area counties to inform an affordability methodology for ADUs that was approved by HCD for use in the 2023 and 2024 reporting years.
+The approved affordability ratio for the annual number of permitted ADUs is 10% above moderate-income, 30% moderate-income, 30% low-income, and 30% very low-income.
+ABAG is anticipated to update this methodology based on new survey data for reporting year 2025.
+In 2024, the County issued 136 permits for accessory dwelling units.

-^{}The 2023 unit count includes fire rebuilds.
+^{}Unit counts includes fire rebuilds.